Laravel 10 One to One Eloquent Relationship Tutorial

 Get User details: http://127.0.0.1:8000/get-user/1

-We hope this article helped you to learn Laravel 10 One to One Eloquent Relationship Tutorial in a very detailed way.
+We hope this article helped you to learn about Laravel 10 One to One Eloquent Relationship Tutorial in a very detailed way.

 Online Web Tutor invites you to try Skillshike!
 Learn CakePHP, Laravel, CodeIgniter, Node Js, MySQL, Authentication, RESTful Web Services, etc into a depth level.
 Master the Coding Skills to Become an Expert in PHP Web Development.
 So, Search your favourite course and enroll now.